Nice-Healthcare/typeform-kotlin/README.md

 }
 ```

-## Platforms
+## Modules

-This library contains multiple platform packages which comprise a complete toolset for decoding, logic parsing, and display of Typeform questionnaires.
+This repository contains multiple modules which comprise a complete toolset for decoding, logic parsing, and display of Typeform questionnaires.

-### Common (commonMain/Kotlin Native)
+### Common (Kotlin Native) (`:typeform:commonMain`)

 This module contains the Typeform schema and additional models for navigating the logic and completion of a _form_.
 Start with the [`Form`](Typeform/src/commonMain/kotlin/com/typeform/schema/Form.kt) structure, which is the entity retrieved from the Typeform [API](https://www.typeform.com/developers/create/reference/retrieve-forms/).